Spectre113/Metalytics/content/docs/2025/Metalytics/week3.md

 - **Vladimir Toporkov** - ...
 - **Farit Sharafutdinov** - ...
-- **Ilya Grigorev** - designed baseline forecasting models for key features and updated baseline model with support of these features (<a href="https://github.com/IU-Capstone-Project-2025/Metalytics/pull/26/commits/7356fb94522938407f390e294bf50f84a15ded49">commit</a>) as well as developed a framework to facilitate creation and deployment of new forecasting models (<a href="https://github.com/IU-Capstone-Project-2025/Metalytics/pull/26/commits/b848e9bd2ea28e264edbba749210bda28a73ef40">commit</a>).
+- **Ilya Grigorev** - designed baseline forecasting models for key features and updated the target baseline model with the support of these features (<a href="https://github.com/IU-Capstone-Project-2025/Metalytics/pull/26/commits/7356fb94522938407f390e294bf50f84a15ded49">commit</a>) as well as developed a framework to facilitate creation and deployment of new forecasting models (<a href="https://github.com/IU-Capstone-Project-2025/Metalytics/pull/26/commits/b848e9bd2ea28e264edbba749210bda28a73ef40">commit</a>).
 - **Rail Sharipov** - ...
 - **Askar Kadyrgulov** - ...
 - **Nikita Solomennikov** - ...